liferay/liferay-docs/develop/tutorials/articles/01-introduction-to-liferay-development/01-fundamentals.markdown

 ## Open Source and based on Standards

 @product@ is both open source and built in the open, following a collaborative development model.
-That means that you can follow new development as it’s happening, make comments on it, and contribute!
+That means that you can follow new development as it's happening, make comments on it, and contribute!
 Here are some tools that you can use to do all this: